 I’m the “Terry” in Tuesdays with Terry, Terrance Lee Merriman to be more precise.
 I’m also known as Dad, Pops, Grandpa, Pop-Pop, Pondering Pops, Honey, Sweetie, Hey Bro’, and sometimes Hey You depending on who’s talking at me.
 You can call me about anything you want but the sweetest name I’ve ever answered to (other than those used by my wife of course) is the one that rolls off the tongues of my toddler-aged grandchildren: Pop-Pop.
 Ah, I just love that sound from those tiny little voices; it’s music to my ears.
 It seems I share that name with a groundhog living in the backyard of my daughter’s former home down south.
 (She, in the process of teaching the granddaughter, says, “It’s a ground – hog, growwwnd – h-o-g.”
 Granddaughter struggles and then with complete confidence replies, “Ground-pow…ground-pa…grand-pa…POP-POP!”
 I have my daughter’s rendition on tape, but I guess you had to be there.)

-I’m a sixty-something grandfather, father, husband, son, brother, and grandson, eleventh in descent from my great grandfather Nathaniel who was one of the founders of the town of Wallingford, Connecticut in 1670.
-My avocations include biking, paddling (canoes and kayaks), camping, reading, writing, genealogy, listening to music and watching sappy movies with the love of my life.
+I’m a seventy-something grandfather, father, husband, son, brother, and grandson, eleventh in descent from my eight times great grandfather Nathaniel who was one of the founders of the town of Wallingford, Connecticut in 1670.
+My avocations include biking, paddling (canoes and kayaks), camping, reading, writing, model railroading, genealogy, listening to music and watching sappy movies with the love of my life.
 I love music of most genres (well maybe not hip-hop, heavy metal, punk- and acid-rock, and rap) but I particularly enjoy jazz and Sixties and Seventies pop ballads, and I very much love and enjoy performing choral music; probably because it moves me and it’s my favorite way of expressing my faith.

 I’m fascinated by technology, having used my first desktop computer in the workplace in 1982 in the pursuit of a then new career in Information Technology Auditing that I entered in 1980.
 For those technophiles in the audience, it was an IBM PC with a monochrome monitor, an 8086 processer, 256K of RAM, a 5.25 inch floppy drive, and a whopping 10MEG hard drive which my department purchased for the tidy sum of $5,200.00!
 Man, have we come a long way from that one!
 At home we progressed from a Commodore 64 through a TRS80 Model III, Amstrad, Toshiba Desktop, Compaq Desktop, and HP Desktop and several laptops to our current homebuilt desktops (2) and HP laptop.
 My current desktop system with portable 3TB hard drive nearly matches, maybe even exceeds, the mainframe computing power and storage in the 4500 square foot data center of a prior employer about 35 years ago.